basmahesham8/Security-project-/README.md

 ### for Beginners,How to solve the challenge step by step?
 1. unzip the downloaded file from the challenge
-2. write your own code to decrypt the encrypted code in **flag.enc**

    * Given Encryption code:
 ```
 import sys